 Prof. Kim’s research and teaching ranges through 19th-21st century American literature, chiefly prose fiction but an increasing amount of theater and performance.
 Currently, her research focus is in mid-twentieth-century American novels and the history and literature of the Japanese American incarceration during World War II.
-She has also published on Walt Whitman and antislavery literature, including the partial translation of Louisiana Francophone novel Le vieux Salomon.
+She has also published on Walt Whitman and antislavery literature, including the partial translation of Louisiana Francophone novel Le vieux Salomon, and collaborated on interdisciplinary environmental research.

 At UNC, she serves on the Administrative Board of the UNC Library and the faculty advisory committees of Carolina Performing Arts and the UNC Process Series, which brings in playwrights and performance artists to workshop pieces in progress.
 Her past collaborations with and presentations of artists include playwright Philip Gotanda, string quartet Brooklyn Rider, and singer/songwriter/composer Gabriel Kahane.
 For more information about her teaching at UNC, please click on Teaching in the menu bar above.